Skip to main content Go to Site Map

 Before you join us

 It's important for you to understand your work within the context of contemporary fine art.
-Spend some time using the internet to browse through these current big exhibitions, there will be lots of information about the artists:
+Spend some time browsing through the artists in this current big exhibition based in Liverpool called Bedrock, or go and see it in person if you're in the area.

 The Library at AUB is extremely well-resourced and includes all key texts that you'll need.
 Reading lists will be supplied in your course handbook and at the start of each unit on the course.
-The AUB library has a dedicated fine art librarian, Andy Calvert, who can help you find specific things.
+The AUB Library has an amazing fine art librarian, Corin Peacock, who's here to help you find texts that excite you and relate to your art practice.

 We'll use these as the basis for some introductory discussions.